DataDog/documentation/content/en/tracing/setup_overview/setup/dotnet-framework.md

 `DD_TRACE_KAFKA_CREATE_CONSUMER_SCOPE_ENABLED`
 : Alters the behaviour of the kafka consumer span<br>
-**Default**: `true`
+**Default**: `true`<br>
 When set to `true`, the consumer span is created when a message is consumed and closed before consuming the next message.
 The span duration is representative of the computation between one message consumption and the next.
-Prefer this setting when message consumption is performed in a loop.
+Use this setting when message consumption is performed in a loop. <br>
 When set to `false`, the consumer span is created when a message is consumed and immediately closed.
-Prefer this setting when a message is not processed completely before consuming the next one, or when multiple messages are consumed at once.
+Use this setting when a message is not processed completely before consuming the next one, or when multiple messages are consumed at once.

 #### Automatic instrumentation integration configuration